dchristian3188/dchristian3188.github.io/_drafts/Module Tools - Adding Cmdlet Help With PlatyPS.md

 # Getting Started

-PlatyPS is an open source tool, to make writing help for PowerShell modules a lot easier.
+PlatyPS is an open source tool that makes writing help for PowerShell modules a lot easier.
 The biggest feature is that you can write the help in Markdown.
-This makes the overall layout and formatting much easier.
+This makes the overall layout and formatting simplier to manage the writing the help inline.
 Plus it has the ability to scaffold the initial files by inspecting your module!
-As your code changes and evolves over time, you can run a couple of commands and update the help files you already have.
+Even better, as your code changes and evolves over time, you can run a couple of commands and update the help files you already have.

 # Installation